Deflection (engineering)

-In structural engineering, deflection is the degree to which a part of a structural element is displaced under a load (because it deforms).
-It may refer to an angle or a distance.
+In structural engineering, deflection is the degree to which a part of a long structural element (such as beam) is deformed laterally (in the direction transverse to its longitudinal axis) under a load.
+It may be quantified in terms of an angle (angular displacement) or a distance (linear displacement).

+A longitudinal deformation (in the direction of the axis) is called elongation.

 The deflection distance of a member under a load can be calculated by integrating the function that mathematically describes the slope of the deflected shape of the member under that load.

 Standard formulas exist for the deflection of common beam configurations and load cases at discrete locations.

 Otherwise methods such as virtual work, direct integration, Castigliano's method, Macaulay's method or the direct stiffness method are used.
 The deflection of beam elements is usually calculated on the basis of the Euler–Bernoulli beam equation while that of a plate or shell element is calculated using plate or shell theory.

 An example of the use of deflection in this context is in building construction.
 Architects and engineers select materials for various applications.